Inside: Potty training tips to help your toddler with putting on pants and getting dressed themselves.

 So if you're in that zone where your toddler still needs a lot of practice, what do you do in the meantime?

 You push down pants or mama does pants?

-And a pattern I've notice as a potty training consultant..
+And here's a pattern I've noticed as a potty training consultant..

 I often hear a lack of self-initiation with these same toddlers, where the parents are doing all the work of the pants for them.

 It makes sense that if you act like your child can't do the steps themselves, they likely won't step up and start doing it.

 Another great reason to start practicing with the pants, to step back and do less, is because you want to activate that self-initiation once your child is rolling with peeing in the potty.